wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 You will use the `.env` for much more configuration information as the project grows.

-## Easily add authentication to Node and Express
+## Easily Add Authentication to Node and Express

 Adding user registration and login (authentication) to any application is not a trivial task.
 The good news is Okta makes this step very easy.
 To begin, create a free developer account with Okta.
 First, navigate to [developer.okta.com](https://developer.okta.com/) and click the **Create Free Account** button, or click the [Sign Up](https://developer.okta.com/signup/) button.